 The Washington State Microenterprise Association (WSMA) administers Statewide and Urban Grants aimed at nonprofit organizations that provide business services, training, and technical assistance to small businesses, including very small women-owned enterprises, across Washington.
 Each grant opportunity offers $10,000 for organizations that support microbusiness owners.

-While WSMA grants do not fund businesses directly, women entrepreneurs benefit from accessing additional services, workshops, and financing resources through the organisations that receive these grants.
+While WSMA grants do not fund businesses directly, women entrepreneurs benefit from access to additional services, workshops, and financing resources through the organizations that receive these grants.
 Application deadlines and portal details are available on WSMA’s website.

 Amber Grant for Women